 How To Get There

 Upper Deep Creek Access (best in the summer): From the junction of Hwy 18 and 173, drive north on Hwy 173 to Lake Arrowhead.
 Turn right and continue on Hwy 173 to the community of Cedar Glen.
 Turn right on Hook Creek Road.
 About 2 miles from Hwy 173, Hook Creek Road turns into Forest Road 2N26Y.
 Follow 2N26Y about 1 mile to a junction with Road 3N34.
 Veer left and drive about .5 miles to the Deep Creek parking area (also called Splinter Cabin).
 Follow the trail to Deep Creek, where just a bit downstream, you can see the Pacific Crest Trail (PCT) bridge crossing the creek.
 You can hike the PCT further downstream as a day trip, or if you can arrange a car shuttle, hike 16 miles downstream to the Mojave Dam access point near Hesperia.

 Lower Deep Creek Access (best in the spring, winter, fall): From Interstate 15, take the Main Street Exit in Hesperia.
-Drive approximately 6 miles east on Main Street to the intersection with Rock Creek Road, where Main Street becomes Arrowhead Lake Road and heads south.
+Drive approximately 6 miles east on Main Street to the intersection with Rock Springs Road, where Main Street becomes Arrowhead Lake Road and heads south.
 Drive approximately 5 miles south on Arrowhead Lake Road.
 Look for the large Mojave Dam and a turn out on your left that leads to a locked yellow gate.
 Park here (avoid blocking the gate) and proceed on foot past the gate and across the top of the dam to the Pacific Crest Trail, which heads upstream on Deep Creek.